-Publicize the breath of the numerous arts organizations in residence at Chautauqua Institution.
+Publicize the breadth of the numerous arts organizations in residence at Chautauqua Institution.

 Initiate a three-year inter-arts collaboration to create and produce original and reimagined works.

 Utilizing the creative and administrative staff to put on a one-night-only performance for a crowd of approximately 4,000.